dextor/js-app-template/README.md

 js-app-template
 ===============

-a common JS application setup
+a common JS application setup (in the year 2011...)